parnopaeus/repository-handbook/Policy-and-Documentation.md

 - [ ] There is away to export from a system if it lives in such an environment
 - [ ] Final versions are saved in preservation-friendly file formats
-- [ ] There is a plan to manage revisions and appropriately retire old versions [Return to top](#top)
+- [ ] There is a plan to manage revisions and appropriately retire old versions

+[Return to top](#top)

 ## Policy Writing

 Having policies in writing and accessible is a key aspect of any sort of library service, and repositories are no exception.
 Such explicit policies facilitate making decisions consistently, as well as setting patron expectations.
 In cases of dispute, having a written policy in advance can help resolve matters in a way which feels fair to the parties involved.

-While any policies you set must be consistent with those of Cornell University and the Cornell University Library, there is no one-size-fits all set that can be implemented out of the box.
+While any policies you set must be consistent with those of your organization and the library, there is no one-size-fits all set that can be implemented out of the box.
 The policies of a repository must reflect the goals of the sponsoring unit and the intended audience, as well as operating within the larger organizational framework.
 Some policies may be written for an external audience while other policies or procedures are better suited for internal staff of the repository.

 Below, you'll find some common policy areas, and the issues that should be addressed within them.
 This list is not intended to be exhaustive, but at the very least should prove a good starting point.